Particular/docs.particular.net/nservicebus/sqlserver/configuration.md

 ## Custom database schemas

-The default schema in SQL Server transport is `dbo'.
-If no custom schema is provided in configuration, then transport will use the default value.
+The default schema in SQL Server transport is `dbo`.
 The schema for the specific endpoint can be configured using `DefaultSchema` method:

 snippet:sqlserver-non-standard-schema